SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Conditional statements such as the ``if`` statement are covered in more detail in :doc:`ControlFlow`.

-Swift's type safety prevents non-Boolean values from being be substituted for ``Bool``.
+Swift's type safety prevents non-Boolean values from being substituted for ``Bool``.
 The following example reports a compile-time error:

 .. testcode:: booleansNotBooleanType